vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 _Login from phone number_ is built to support special cases where login does not start in a browser or app.

-_VLogin from phone number_ is based on the [Client-Initiated Backchannel Authentication (CIBA) standard](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html)
+_Login from phone number_ is based on the [Client-Initiated Backchannel Authentication (CIBA) standard](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html)

 In this flow, the merchant's system triggers the authentication/registration; thus, log-in cannot be done in the user's browser.